jaytintran/yx-combinator/README.md

 A platform for entrepreneurs to share their startup ideas and get discovered by investors, mentors and users.
 Inspired by Y Combinator, this app is built with the latest web technologies like React 19, Next.js 15, Sanity, TailwindCSS and TypeScript.
 It's a fullstack web app with a headless CMS, user authentication, and a user-friendly interface to explore startup ideas.

+## Intro

+A Next.js 15 web app for entrepreneurs to submit and showcase their startup ideas, inspired by Y Combinator.

+- **Built a platform for entrepreneurs** to easily submit and showcase startup ideas, enhancing discoverability.
+- **Integrated modern technologies** like React 19 and Next.js 15 for an optimized, high-performance user interface.
+- **Utilized a headless CMS with GitHub authentication** for secure user management and dynamic content updates.

 ## ⚙️ Tech Stack